Robinson R66

 The Robinson R66 is a helicopter designed and built by Robinson Helicopter Company.
 It has five seats, a separate cargo compartment and is powered by a Rolls-Royce RR300 turboshaft engine.
-The R66 is slightly faster and smoother than the Robinson R44 from which it is derived.
+The R66 is slightly faster and smoother than the piston-powered Robinson R44 from which it is derived.
 The R66 received both type and production certificates from the U.S. Federal Aviation Administration (FAA) on October 25, 2010.

 Development

 Announced in 2007, the R66 was designed to be the company's first turbine-powered product and to extend its product range to compete with larger helicopters manufactured by Bell Helicopter and Eurocopter.
 Most of the R66 design is based on the earlier piston-engine R44.

-Robinson started taking orders for the R66 in February, 2010.
-It went into preliminary production in 2010, and full production in 2011.
-The existing two-seat R22 and four-seat R44 continued in production.
+Robinson began taking orders for the R66 in February, 2010, and went into preliminary production in the same year, followed by full production in 2011.
 A four-seat police version of the R66 has entered production with a forward looking infrared (FLIR) camera system, searchlight, and external public address (PA) system as standard equipment.

-In 2012, Robinson delivered 191 R66s while Robinson's competitors in the light single turbine sector delivered only 40 units between them.
+In 2012, Robinson delivered 191 R66s, while Robinson's competitors in the light single turbine sector delivered only 40 units between them.
 About 70 percent of the R66 production is exported.
 In 2014, the production rate slowed to about two R66s per week for a total of 101 for the year.
 In 2015, Robinson produced three R66s per week.
-RHC has contracted with Rolls-Royce to supply 100 RR300 turbines per year for 10 years.
+Robinson entered into a contract with Rolls-Royce to supply 100 RR300 turbines per year for 10 years.

 Russia certified the R66 in March 2013, while Canada certified it in June 2013.
 European EASA and Chinese CAAC certifications were granted in the second quarter of 2014.

 The R66 Turbine Marine with pop-out floats was FAA certified in November 2014.
 A journalist pilot described ground landing with them as "better than the standard R66".
 Retrofit floats are not available for the standard R66.

 A cargo hook was approved in the EU and the United States in 2015.

 In December 2015 Robinson announced it had sold 700 R66s.

 On July 13, 2017, Robinson announced certification of the R66 Turbine Newscopter (R66 ENG).

 On 25 January 2017 Robinson announced that it had delivered its 12,000th aircraft, an R66 to a charter and tour operator, Fly Karoo Air Services.

 On 17 July 2017, Robinson introduced the TB17 lithium-ion phosphate battery as optional equipment.
 The battery weighs 16 lb, which is lighter than the previous 42 lb standard and 52 lb high capacity batteries.

 The company delivered the 1,000th R66 in August 2020.
+As of early 2024, this had increased to 1500.